oohg/core/.github/ISSUE_TEMPLATE/feature_request.md

 A clear and concise description of what the problem is.
 Ex.
 I'm always frustrated when [...]
 A clear and concise description of the solution you'd like.

-**Is your feature request releted to an enhancement?
+**Is your feature request related to an enhancement?
 Please describe.**
 A clear and concise description of what you want to add, change or happen.

 **Describe alternatives you've considered**